octavioroncero/madwave3/README.md

 ====

-It is a fortran77 code, parallelized with MPI and openMP, for the quantum propagation wave packets describing dynamics in triatomic systems, for treating state-to-state reactive and inelastic scattering::
+It is a fortran77 code, parallelized with MPI and openMP, for the quantum propagation of wave packets describing the dynamics of triatomic systems, for treating state-to-state reactive and inelastic scattering::

    $ 01(v,j) + 2 --> 02(v',j') + 1